Administration of territory in dynastic China: Metropolitan

 The metropolitan area, the capital and its hinterlands, was directly subordinate to the central court and often named as such.
-During the Yuan dynasty, Khanbaliq and its surroundings were named fuli (lit. abdomen).
-The Ming court called Nanjing Yingtian fu (lit. responsive to heaven prefecture) and the surrounding area Zhili (lit. directly attached) from 1378 to 1403.
+During the Yuan dynasty, Khanbaliq and its surroundings were named fuli 腹里 (lit. abdomen).
+The Ming court called Nanjing Yingtian fu 應天府 (lit. responsive to heaven prefecture) and the surrounding area Zhili 直隶 (lit. directly attached) from 1378 to 1403.
 After 1403, Beiping and its surrounding region was called Bei zhili (northern zhili), and when it became the capital in 1423, Nanjing's metropolitan area was called Nan zhili (southern zhili).
 Shuntian and Yingtian prefectures were referred to as Jingfu (capital prefectures).
 During the Qing dynasty, the Shuntian prefect was allowed to directly memorialize the emperor, but the subprefectures and counties were jointly governed with the governor of Zhili.
 The capital usually had a higher concentration of military personnel.
 The Qing settled them just outside Beijing with their own farmland and the parks to the north were also strewn with Banner villages.